 Some of the birds you can see in this region include Oriental Skylark, Greater Short-toed, and Rufous-tailed Larks.

 Pipits like Paddyfield and Tawny can also be seen here.
 One of the utmost incredible sights in the last season was the migrant White Stork.
-A few birders have also spotted Eurasian spoonbills and white-tailed lapwing a few times.
+A few birders have spotted Eurasian spoonbills and white-tailed lapwing a few times.

 This area is located in the suburb of the Thane district and is famous among the devotees since the Mumbra Devi Temple is located here.

-Tansa Wildlife Sanctuary
+- Tansa Wildlife Sanctuary

 This beautiful beach in the Vasai – Virar region can be visited to spot various species of sandpipers and plovers.
-The beach has recently become very popular among the birders since the Eurasian Oystercatcher started gathering here.
+The beach has recently become popular among birders since the Eurasian Oystercatcher started gathering here.

 Uran offers a suitable habitat for different birds as there are mangroves, grasslands, shrubs, saline and freshwater marshes, and reeds.

 Due to the upcoming airport in Navi Mumbai and the proposed Special Economic Zones, a good area of the natural habitat is lost.
 But still, you can find two great birding sites here: Jasai Wetlands and Panje Village.
 En route to Panje from Jasai, you can spot many birds.